 WordPress is by far the most popular platform to use these day but there are two ways to use it, WordPress.com and wordpress.org.
 If you want to really take your blog and run with it, I recommend wordpress.org.
 Why?
 Well wordpress.com as well as other free (and some paid) versions of the other platforms I mentioned have advertising on them to keep the costs down for the users.
 This is great if you just want to write a bit about your topic for fun as it means you’re not outlaying anything for your website, however if you are wanting to make money from your blog, then these platforms make it very difficult for you to place any advertising you want.
 After all, they are making money from their advertising, they certainly don’t want yours.

-For this reason, I recommend a self-hosted WordPress site, which will cost a little bit of money (but not actually very much at all) and will give you much more control over your blog.
-The rest of this tutorial will be as if you have chosen to go with a self-hosted wordpress.org site.
+For these reasons, I recommend a self-hosted WordPress site, which will cost a little bit of money (but not actually very much at all) and will give you much more control over your blog.
+The rest of this article will be as if you have chosen to go with a self-hosted wordpress.org site.

 Step 3 – Choose a blog name and domain